 Still no response.

-Brad looked towards Maureen, who shrugged and shook her head once in response to Brad’s questioning glance.
+Brad looked towards Maureen, who shrugged and shook her head in response to Brad’s questioning glance.

 ‘Trent…,’ Brad said.
-When there was still no response, Brad moved closer to Trent and rested his hand on Trent’s shoulder.
+When there was still no response, Brad rested a hand on Trent’s shoulder.
 ‘Trent…’ he said with a gentle shake.
 ‘Let’s go, mate.’

 But Trent’s focus was elsewhere.
 The volcano of rage building inside him finally succumbed and he erupted.
 He gritted his teeth in a sneer.
 He lightly brushed his brother’s arms aside as he leapt to his feet.